-- 1. Re-run the zCFD solver, but this time also extract FWH data on the cylinder wall.
+- 1. Re-run the zCFD solver, but this time extract FWH data on the cylinder wall instead of fwh_surface1.stl.
 Run the FWH solver (using the wall data as an impermeable FWH surface) and compare the results to those achieved using the fwh_surface1 permeable FWH surface. - 2.
 Re-run the zCFD solver, but this time also extract FWH data on the fwh_surface2.stl and fwh_surface3.stl surfaces.
 These are like fwh_surface1.stl but slightly larger.
-Run the FWH solver with these surfaces and investigate the effect of using different surfaces on the FWH results. - 3.
-Add extra observers of your choice to the FWH solver.
+Run the FWH solver with these surfaces and investigate the effect of using different surfaces on the FWH results.
+You will have to do this using the fwh python module to avoid double accounting. - 3.
+Add extra observers of your choice to the FWH solver. - 4.
+Use the file utility writeFWHSurfaceFrequenciesFile to visually inspect the spatial distribution of different frequencies in the FWH surface. - 5.
+Use the file utility writeBlankedOffFwhSurfaceFile to 'blank off' all FWH surface cells more than 5 cylinder diameters downstream of the cylinder's centre.
+Run the FWH solver using this modified surface, and based on this estimate how much of the shedding noise originates more than 5 diameters downstream of the cylinder. - 6.
+Use the solver.fwh_helper_functions module to rewrite run_fwh_solver.py so that the solverSettings dictionary is automatically set based on the zCFD control file name and reference condition which were used in the run_fwh utility.